ybot1122/stfu-and-eat/src/content/blog/01-getting-started/index.md

 export const ABOUT: Metadata = {
   TITLE: "About",
-  DESCRIPTION: "Astro Micro is a fork of Astro Nano.", };
+  DESCRIPTION: "STFU and EAT is a no-nonsense recipe blog that optimizes for macros and flavor.", };
 ```